KF1708/Summer_Sale_ReactJS/README.md

 # Summer_Sale_ReactJS
-This is my Summer_Sale App in React.js
+This is my Summer_Sale App in ReactJS.

 Author - kaniz Fatama